LLNL/sundials/doc/arkode/SphinxDocs/guide/source/f_interface/Usage.rst

 	:math:`\ne 0` if an error occurred).

+..
    When using the ARKDLS interface with the SUNLINSOL_BAND or SUNLINSOL_LAPACKBAND mass matrix linear solver modules, the user must supply a routine that computes the banded mass matrix :math:`M(t)`.
+This routine must have the following form:
+When using the ARKDLS interface with the SUNLINSOL_BAND or SUNLINSOL_LAPACKBAND mass matrix linear solver modules, the user must supply a routine that computes the banded mass matrix :math:`M`.
 This routine must have the following form:

 .. f:subroutine:: FARKBMASS(NEQ, MU, ML, MDIM, T, BMASS, IPAR, RPAR, WK1, WK2, WK3, IER)